 Parkinson's symptoms

-Parkinson's disease can manifest more than 40 symptoms, which may include both motor and non-motor symptoms, and which can gradually worsen over time.
-Severity and progression vary from case to case, and symptoms often appear slowly and subtly in the early stages, making the disease difficult to diagnose at first.
+Parkinson's (PD) can manifest with some of more than 40 symptoms which may include both motor and non-motor symptoms.
+These can gradually worsen over time.
+Severity and progression vary from individual, and symptoms often appear slowly and subtly in the early stages, making it difficult to diagnose.

 What Are the Symptoms of Parkinson's?

-Each person’s journey with Parkinson’s is unique, and the way the condition progresses can vary widely.
-Not everyone experiences the same symptoms.
+Each person’s journey with Parkinson’s is unique and the way the condition progresses can vary widely from person to person.
+Not everyone experiences the same symptoms or trajectory of the disease.

 The most common symptoms include: